duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 + Node usage
 ![](images/node_metrics.png)

-## 4. Continous deployment to GKE using Jenkins pipeline
+## 4. Continuous deployment to GKE using Jenkins pipeline

 Jenkins is deployed on Google Compute Engine using [Ansible](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html) with a machine type is **n1-standard-2**.